 Sometimes, time travel isn’t all it’s cracked up to be as James Reilly discovers when he journeys to Elizabethan England to solve a long debated question: Did Shakespeare really write the plays attributed to him?
 When his investigation leads to nothing but a violent confrontation between him and the Bard, he returns to the future to ask the most renowned time-traveler of the day, who also happens to be his mother, Dr. Cassandra Reilly, to go with him to London of 1598 and use her charms to make inroads where he has failed.
 Once immersed in the era, Cassandra finds herself becoming intimate with the key players of the time: Shakespeare and his troupe, Queen Elizabeth, Ben Jonson, Robert Cecil, and Edward De Vere - the Earl of Oxford.
 However, navigating the perils that lie around every corner of London of that day, as well as the whims of the unpredictable queen, makes it a hazardous undertaking, especially when three men are vying to win Cassandra’s heart, and a mysterious presence seems to be stalking her.

 Elizabeth, Darcy, and Me

 Could there be someone behind the scenes of Lizzy and Darcy's romance, inadvertently steering the course of events?
 Perhaps the timeless love story of Pride and Prejudice is only a part of the picture, as other players unknowingly weave the plot, and end up finding passion themselves.

-Elizabeth, Darcy, and Me - The Quarrel
+Elizabeth, Darcy, and Me - A Maiden's Honor

 Like The Time Mistress on Facebook and be automatically entered.
 Ten free copies of my new book, "The Time Duchess" will be up for grabs.